sagittaracc/suql/README.md

 > ./suql --create-project --name app --db test

 // Create a model that refers to the user table in the db
-> ./suql --create-model --name app\user --type model
+> ./suql --create-model --name app\users --type model

+// Create a table from the model in database
+> ./suql --create-table --model app\models\Users

 // Create an entry point
-> ./suql --create-entry-point --name index --model app\user
+> ./suql --create-entry-point --name index --model app\users

 // Run the entry point
 > php index.php